ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 ## Checking Membership

-You can check if an element is in a set using the `in` keyword:
+You can also check if an element is a member of a set using the `in` keyword:

 ```python
 fruits = {"apple", "banana", "orange"}